SHARE

 Can I omit the bananas?

 Absolutely!
-You can totally omit the bananas if you aren't a banana fan and add extra cookies if you want more of a "bite".
+You can totally omit the bananas if you aren't a banana fan and add extra cookies if you want more of a "bite". if it's just about the texture, simply substitute the vanilla pudding mix with a banana-flavored pudding mix and keep the traditional flavor!
 It's really SO good, either way!

 Can I Add Nuts for Extra Crunch?